What is the IWP Fall Residency?

 How does the IWP differ from other writing residencies?

 The IWP is the world's oldest and largest residency for international writers.
-For nearly fifty years, the program has brought some of the brightest writing talent to Iowa City – home also to the Iowa Writers' Workshop, the Nonfiction Writing Program, the Playwrights' Workshop, and the Spanish Language Creative Writing Program.
+For over fifty years, the program has brought some of the brightest writing talent to Iowa City – home also to the Iowa Writers' Workshop, the Nonfiction Writing Program, the Playwrights' Workshop, and the Spanish Language Creative Writing Program.
 Our goal is to provide visiting writers with the time and space to write.
 Participants complete projects and begin new ones.
 In addition, they forge productive relationships with colleagues and translators, and take part in the vibrant social and academic lives of the University of Iowa, Iowa City, and the American literary scene.

 What is the difference between the International Writing Program and the Iowa Writers' Workshop?

 Because both programs are based at the University of Iowa, and because both are the oldest and most widely recognized programs of their kind, they are often confused.
-The IWP is a non-degree-granting 12-week residency designed for early- to mid-career international writers; it also does not offer academic credit for participation.
+The IWP is a non-degree-granting 11-week residency designed for early- to mid-career international writers; it also does not offer academic credit for participation.
 The Iowa Writers' Workshop is a 2-year MFA-granting graduate program for students of creative writing enrolled at the University of Iowa.

 How often does the Residency take place?